 May the New Year bring new light to all Indians!

 Representation of the Scene at Jallianwala Bagh on April 13, 1919 (Source: Wiki)

 Quote: Ranjit Kumar Dash (Senior Assistant Editor, ‘Asian Age’)

 Estimates are varied

 Report of the ‘Disorders Inquiry Committee 1919-20’, better known as the ‘Hunter Commission’

-The group of 90 soldiers were Sikh, Gurkha, Baluchi and Rajput soldiers from the 2nd/9th Gurkha Rifles, the 54th Sikhs and the 59th Sind Rifles.
+The group of 90 soldiers made up of Sikh, Gurkha, Baluchi and Rajput soldiers from the 2nd/9th Gurkha Rifles, the 54th Sikhs and the 59th Sindh Rifles.